Karachi Shipyard & Engineering Works: 17,000 Ton Fleet Tanker

-Agosta 90B

-In the 1990s KS&EW constructed two Agosta 90B submarines for the Pakistani Navy.
-These were built under a transfer of technology from DCNS, France.
-The technology was mostly related to construction of the pressure hull and out-fitting of the submarine.
-The third submarine, PNS Hamza, was constructed with MESMA AIP unit, while the first two (PNS Khalid and PNS Saad) will be retro-fitted during their next overhauls with a "plug" containing a MESMA AIP unit.
-The submarine's hull will be cut and the plug inserted.
-The second MESMA unit was shipped in June 2011.

 MILGEM Class Corvette (warship)

 MILGEM Class Corvette will be the most technologically advanced surface platforms of the Pakistan Navy fleet.
 Keel Laying ceremony of third MILGEM class warship held.
 The warship will complete in 2024.

-Projects
+Future Projects

 The next submarine project will see KS&EW jointly involved with Chinese company CSOC (China Shipbuilding & Offshore International Co.
 Ltd.) in the design and construction of 8 submarines equipped with air-independent propulsion (AIP).
 These will be designed to Pakistani specifications and four will be built at a CSOC shipyard in China, while four will be constructed by KS&EW.
 It is believed that little upgrading of facilities is required because much of the current infrastructure meets the requirements.
 The preliminary negotiations were reported to be completed in March 2011.
 It was earlier believed that the project would involve China's Type-041 Yuan class submarine, which had been mentioned by Admiral Noman Bashir, Chief of Naval Staff, several times since 2009.